kkhuang81/AdaptiveIM/README.md

 # Algorithms for Adaptive Influence Maximization

 Codes for the EptAIM, i.e., the adaptive algorithm for adaptive IM problem that provides expected approximation ratio.
 More details refer to paper: https://arxiv.org/abs/2004.06469.
-(Notice that this **VLDBJ 2020** is the latest version of our work on Adaptive IM.)
+(Notice that this **VLDBJ 2020** paper is the latest version of our work on Adaptive IM.)